i-m-aditya/PegBet/README.md

-# PegBet: Bet whether an asset will depeg or not
+# PegBet: Speculate on pegged currencies

 ## 🚧 Work in Progress 🚧